Best Order Block Indicator for TradingView: How to Find One That Works (2026)

 Key Takeaways

-- Good indicators invalidate mitigated zones automatically
+- Good indicators remove invalidated areas automatically

 - One properly built indicator is better than stacking multiple basic ones